 The pheromone lure for FAW moths is not as attractive to moths as lures for SWCB and WBC.
 Still the lures are effective enough to show patterns of moth flights during the growing season.
 FAW moth activity in 2011 began with relatively high numbers as shown by trap numbers June 6 in several counties, but activity dropped to low levels the rest of the growing season.
-(Fig 11).
-In 2012, FAW activity was relatively low from June 5 to August 21 (Fig. 12).
+(Fig 13).
+In 2012, FAW activity was relatively low from June 5 to August 21 (Fig. 14).
 From August 28 to September 18, FAW moth activity increased in during this time, particularly in higher numbers in Deaf Smith and Parmer counties.
 The trap catches in Deaf Smith and Parmer counties were extended into September at the request of farmers wanting more information about late season activity of FAW.
-In 2013, FAW moths were captured in high numbers in Gray, Lipscomb, Parmer, and Randall counties throughout the growing season (Fig. 13).
+In 2013, FAW moths were captured in high numbers in Gray, Lipscomb, Parmer, and Randall counties throughout the growing season (Fig. 15).
 The FAW moth activity peaked on July 2 and there was another flight from Aug.
 13 to Sept.
 3. County Extension Agents from Deaf Smith and Lipscomb counties continued monitoring FAW until September 24 to provide information about late season activity of FAW.
-In 2014, the FAW moth activity was the heaviest compared to any year that this monitoring project had been capturing to date (Fig. 14).
+In 2014, the FAW moth activity was the heaviest compared to any year that this monitoring project had been capturing to date (Fig. 16).
 FAW activity was widespread across the Texas High Plains.
 There were three peaks of moth activity (June 24, July 15, and Aug.
 19) during the growing season.
 Counties with the overall highest number of FAW moths were Lipscomb, Randall, Gray, Parmer, Ochiltree, and Deaf Smith counties.
-Fall armyworm moth activity in 2015 was consistent across all of the counties all summer long, but on June 9 and July 14 there were two main peak periods (Fig. 15).
+Fall armyworm moth activity in 2015 was consistent across all of the counties all summer long, but on June 9 and July 14 there were two main peak periods (Fig. 17).
 Countywide the FAW moth flights were more common in Lipscomb and Randall counties.
+During 2016, the FAW moth activity was consistent across the High Plains with the highest weekly numbers from July 26 to August 23.
+Deaf Smith, Lipscomb, and Randall counties had the greatest FAW moth numbers each week.